March 4 - 5, 2025 | Miami

 Closed Door Discussion (Limited Capacity)

-How to Evaluate Independent Sponsors
+How to Evaluate Independent Sponsors (CP Session)

 In this Chatham House discussion, capital providers will have the opportunity to openly share how they evaluate Independent Sponsors (IS) for successful partnerships.
 Discussing key criteria such as track record, deal sourcing strategies, alignment of interests, and operational expertise.
 Discover what makes an IS a valuable partner and explore strategies to build long-term, profitable relationships that align with your investment goals.